DinodC/black-scholes-pricer/README.md

 # Black-Scholes Pricer
 The web application provides a calculator of call and put values, and sensitivities (delta, gamma, vega, theta and rho) under the Black-Scholes model.
 Also, the model is generalised - the user can choose the underlying asset: stock, future, or currency.
+Check it out on http://black-scholes.info

 ## Getting Started
 To get started, clone the repository https://github.com/DinodC/black_scholes_pricer

 ### Prerequisites
-You will need to install: Python3, Flask, gunicorn and nose.
+You will need to install: Python3, Flask, gunicorn and nose

 ### Installing
 Install virtual environment